Privacy Policy³

 Email: Deborah@envirotechltd.co.uk

-Phone: 0345 671 8271
+Phone: 0845 671 8271

-The principles
+The Principles

-Envirotech Group of Companies shall comply with the principles of Data Protection Act (DPA) 2018 and the General Data Protection Regulation (GDPR).
+Envirotech Group shall comply with the principles of Data Protection Act (DPA) 2018 and the General Data Protection Regulation (GDPR).
 We will make every effort possible in everything we do to comply with these principles.

-The Principles are:
+The principles are:

-4. Accurate – The data we hold must be accurate and kept up to
+1. Accurate – The data we hold must be accurate and kept up to

-5. Retention – We cannot store data longer than
+2. Retention – We cannot store data longer than

-6. Integrity and confidentiality – The data we hold must be kept safe and
+3. Integrity and confidentiality – The data we hold must be kept safe and

 To comply with data protection laws and the accountability and transparency Principle of GDPR, we must demonstrate compliance.